fejalish/src_ctrl/README.md

 - There is a baseline screen width for processing images without knowing the browser's clientWidth value.
 Currently the default it is set to 640px to minimise on file-size for low-bandwidth/narrow-screen devices but also to retain enough quality when images are embiggened on wider-screen devices (monitors, TVs, etc).
 This can be adjusted in the settings.
 - The script resizes images rounded up to the nearest 20 pixel value, so as to save on processing load.
 This can be adjusted in the settings.
 - It works with CSS background images.
 Yay!
 (Have to test CSS sprites still, but should work as well).
+- There's also a basic flush call to clear the original image from the resize server as well as all the resized images.
+Here is a sample URL: http://src.fejalish.com/{f}/http://src.yourdomain.com/images/filename.jpg

 ## Notes